 The commerce clause of the U.S. Constitution is designed to prevent this from happening.
-Of course, one or more online businesses are going to have to pony up the million dollars or so to challenge the California approach.
-Expect such an effort in the near future.
+Of course, one or more online businesses are going to have to pay the million dollars or so to challenge the California approach.
+Expect such an effort soon.

 The New California Privacy Laws

 The new California privacy laws of 2013 are a rather impressive collection of half measures and useless efforts that invite protracted court battles.
 Let’s take a closer look.

 Revenge porn is the act of posting images of a person you were formerly intimate with online to shame them.
 It is the rare website that allows users to display this type of content, so why bring the new law up?
 This law is a perfect example of how these new privacy laws are poorly thought out and poorly written.